fbngrm/time-tracker/README.md

 ---

 ### Frontend
-A react/redux frontend provides the user interface to store and view time records.
+A react/redux frontend provides the user interface to interact with the backend API.
 Builds of the frontend are created during the build of the gateway service and are served as static files.

 ### Gatweay
-An nginx gateway is responsible for serving the frontend as well as providing public API enpoints.
+A nginx gateway is responsible for serving the frontend as well as providing public API enpoints.
 Requests to the public endpoints are forwarded to the backend service.

 #### Public API Endpoints